tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > This excludes the phosphate group

 ##### Phosphate group
-The phosphate group in a nucleotide
+The phosphate group in a nucleotide holds each